 \section{Introduction}

-In \cite{aa}, Manolescu and Piccirillo introduced RBG links, a kind of $3$-component framed links in $S^3$ that produce knot pairs with the same $0$-surgery.
-These are relevant for an approach to constructing exotic definite 4-manifolds.
+In \cite{MP21}, Manolescu and Piccirillo introduced RBG links, a kind of $3$-component framed links in $S^3$ that produce knot pairs with the same $0$-surgery.
+(Similar constructions appeared earlier in Akbulut's work \cite{akbulut_1993},\cite{akbulut_1977}.)
+RBG links are relevant for an approach to constructing exotic definite 4-manifolds.
 The strategy is to find a knot pair $(K,K^{\prime})$, such that $S_0^3(K)\cong S_0^3(K^{\prime})$, $K$ is $H$-slice in some 4-manifold $W$ (i.e. bounds a null-homologous disk in $W\setminus \interior B^4$) and $K^{\prime}$ is not $H$-slice in $W$.
 Then, one can construct a new 4-manifold $W^{\prime}$ (an exotic copy of $W$) by carving out a neighborhood of the slice disk bounded by $K$, and gluing back the trace of $0$-surgery on $K^{\prime}$ using some $0$-surgery homeomorphism.

-In \cite{aa}, they focused on a class of RBG links called special RBG links, and experimented on a $6$-parameter family of RBG links.
+In \cite{MP21}, they focused on a class of RBG links called special RBG links, and experimented on a $6$-parameter family of RBG links.
 They used Rasmussen's $s$-invariant to obstruct $K^{\prime}$ from being $H$-slice in $W$, and collected several knots $K$ where the usual invariants obstructing $H$-sliceness vanish.
 Later on, however, Nakamura showed that these knots $K$ are not slice.
 He developed a method in \cite{Kai} to stably relate the traces of $K$ and $K'$, and obstruct $K$ from being $H$-slice using $s(K^{\prime})\neq 0$.

 In this paper, for $n\in\mathbb{Z}$, we generalize RBG links to $|n|$-RBG links, which can be used to produce knot pairs $(K,J)$ such that $S_l^3(K)\cong S^3_{m}(J)$ with $l,m\in \{n,-n\}$.